jvallesm/instill-protobufs/README.md

 We can keep the private API IDs constant, then create new main versions from them as releases occur.

+## 🌀 Step 2.1: back to single versions

+ReadMe limits the number of versions a subscription plan can have, so adding a new version each release cycle does not scale.
+We'll go back to one public version and a private one.
+The name of the private version will point to the latest Core release and if we need to support several major versions we can have different endpoint collections (e.g. `VDP v2`) within the same version.

+### ReadMe setup

+1 public version e.g. v0.12.0-beta (version will point to Core release) 1 staging version v0-beta-staging (we might change the name when Core is at 1.x.x but we shouldn't create a new version.
+The IDs of this version will be tied to the workflow).

 ## ⏭️ Additional feature: display diff on version update PR

 - On version PR merge: create tag with version